rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 **max_clinical_probability** (double) : Maximum probability of clinical symptoms as a result of a new infection. \
 **immune_inflation_rate** (double) : Yearly age-dependent faster acquisition of immunity between ages 1 to 10. \
 **age_mature_immunity** (double) : Age at which the immune function is mature, i.e., age at which the immune acquisition model switches from child to adult. \
-**factor_effect_age_mature_immunity** (double) :  Adjustment to the curve of immune acquiziatoin under the age indicated by `age_mature_immunity`, parameter kappa in supplement to Nguyen et al. (2015). \
+**factor_effect_age_mature_immunity** (double) :  Adjustment to the curve of immune acquisition under the age indicated by `age_mature_immunity`, parameter kappa in supplement to Nguyen et al. (2015). \
 **immune_effect_on_progression_to_clinical** (double) : Slope of the sigmoidal probability versus immunity function, parameter z in supplement to Nguyen et al. ([2015](#Nguyen2015)). \
 **midpoint** (double) : (*Version 4.0*) Adjusts the midpoint of the slope of the sigmoidal probability versus immunity function, parameter z in supplement to Nguyen et al. ([2015](#Nguyen2015)).

+## Treatments

 ### drug_db
-This setting is used to configure the various drugs used in the configuration and is structured as an array of drugs, which contain the specific setting for that particular compound. **Note** that while the simuation assumes that the compounds will be ordered from 0 to *n*, it is the reponsilbity of the user to ensure that they are assigned and ordered correctly.
+This setting is used to configure the various drugs used in the configuration and is structured as an array of drugs, which contain the specific setting for that particular compound. **Note** that while the simulation assumes that the compounds will be ordered from 0 to *n*, it is the responsibility of the user to ensure that they are assigned and ordered correctly.

 ```YAML
 drug_db: